 New Zealand’s mobile market continues to undergo significant developments.
 There have been considerable gains made in LTE services, with effective competition between Spark, One NZ, and 2degrees.
 Although 2degrees only has about 22% of the market, it manages mobile infrastructure on a par with the two major competitors.
 Having merged with Vocus, 2degrees also picked up the fixed broadband subscriber base of MyRepublic.
 All three MNOs expanded their 5G footprint in 2023, helped by the allocation of spectrum in the 3.5GHz range early in the year.

-Spark New Zealand, Chorus, Vodafone New Zealand, 2degrees, Orcon, Snap, CallPlus, CityLink, Vector, NOW, Airnet, WorldxChange Communications, Vocus, Skinny, Compass, MyRepublic, Skinny, Slingshot, Trustpower, Enable Networks, Northpower Fibre and UltraFast Fibre.
+Spark New Zealand, Chorus, One New Zealand, 2degrees, Orcon, Snap, CallPlus, CityLink, Vector, NOW, Airnet, WorldxChange Communications, Vocus, Skinny, Compass, MyRepublic, Skinny, Slingshot, Trustpower, Enable Networks, Northpower Fibre and UltraFast Fibre

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to BuddeComm's weekly newsletter.